Ana-Bogdan/Beauty-Salon-Web-Application/README.md

 - 🔐 **User Authentication** - Secure registration and login using JWT-based authentication.
 - 👥 **Role Management**
-  - Regular users can manage their clients and appointments.
+  - Regular users can manage their own clients and appointments.
-  - Admins can view and manage appointments system-wide.
+  - Admins have full visibility and control over all appointments.
-- 📇 **Client Management** - Add, update, and delete clients with full contact details
+- 📇 **Client Management** - Add, update, and delete clients with full contact details.
 - 📅 **Appointment Booking**
   - Book appointments linked to specific clients.
-  - Schedule services like Hair, Makeup, Manicure, and Pedicure.
+  - Services include Hair, Makeup, Manicure, and Pedicure.
-  - Built-in validation ensures only future appointments are accepted.
+  - Validation ensures only future appointments are accepted.
-- ✏️ **Edit & Delete** - Update and remove appointments with confirmation prompts.
+- ✏️ **Edit & Delete** - Modify or remove appointments with confirmation prompts.
 - 🔍 **Filtering & Sorting**
   - Filter appointments by date.
   - Sort appointments by date, service, or client name.
 - 📊 **Statistics Dashboard**
-  - See total appointments.
+  - Displays total appointments.
-  - View the most popular service.
+  - Shows the most popular service.
 - 🌐 **Offline Support**
-  - Queue changes made while offline and automatically sync them when back online.
+  - Changes made offline are queued and automatically synced when back online.
 - 🔁 **Endless Scrolling**
-  - Efficient browsing of large appointment lists.
-  - "Load More" button fetches appointments in chunks for smooth UX.
+  - Browse large appointment lists with a "Load More" button for smooth performance.

 ---

 ## 🛠️Tech Stack

-- **Frontend**: React (Hooks, Context API), Vercel Hosting
+- **Frontend**: React (Hooks, Context API) - hosted on Vercel
-- **Backend**: FastAPI (Python), Render Hosting
+- **Backend**: FastAPI (Python) - hosted on Render
 - **Database**: PostgreSQL via Railway (SQLAlchemy ORM)
 - **Authentication**: OAuth2 with JWT tokens
-- **Design**: Responsive UI styled with custom CSS and pastel-themed aesthetics
+- **Design**: Responsive custom CSS with pastel-themed UI aesthetics

 ---

 ## 🔒Security

 - Passwords are securely hashed using `bcrypt`.
-- All authenticated endpoints require a valid JWT token.
+- All protected endpoints require a valid JWT token.
-- Admin-only routes are protected with role-based access checks.
+- Admin routes are enforced with role-based access control.

 ---

 ## 🎯Purpose

-This project was created to demonstrate a complete modern web application suitable for real-world usage in a service-based industry like beauty salons.
-It highlights skills in backend API development, frontend design, authentication, and user-centric UI/UX.
+This project demonstrates a complete, real-world web application for service-based businesses like beauty salons.
+It showcases backend API development, secure authentication, frontend design, and UX-focused features like offline support and adaptive interfaces.

 ---